 corniches (cohr-NEESH): French shortened expression for routes en corniche, "roads on the ledge" that epitomize the spectacular views along the Côte d'Azur (French Riviera)

-roué: (roo-AY, or anglicized, as here, ROO-ay): French for an elderly debauched man, derived from the outdated meaning of "broken on the wheel“,
+roué: (roo-AY, or anglicized, as here, ROO-ay): French for an elderly debauched man, derived from the outdated meaning of "broken on the wheel“, (la roue being French for "wheel").

 au verso (oh vehr-soh): French for 'on the reverse side'

 Bilingual labelling, if you pay attention to it, can produce some startling results.
 In Canada, pomegranates and their juice must be imported.
 But, in French-speaking parts of the country, we would refer to them as grenades, the modern French term for the fruit.
-In the circumstance under discussion, the particular juice-box was labelled on its French side as (jus degrenade.
+In the circumstance under discussion, the particular juice-box was labelled on its French side as (jus de) grenade.

 An archaic term for the tree and for the fruit, pomegranate derives from the Middle Ages, but seems to have gotten stuck in English as a sort of borrowed anachronism.
 On the other hand, we have grenadine syrup, a cocktail additive, putatively made from pomegranate juice, but in fact, often concocted from synthetic ingredients.

-DIRECTION FOR WEB-TRAVELLERS:
+DIRECTION FOR WEB-TRAVELLERS: (updated June 2024)

-If you want to resume daily titillations on our blog 'Daily Illustrated Nonsense', click HERE.
-Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 through 2022.
-There are now (January 2023), over 1100 daily entries on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.
+To resume daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
+Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
+(As of June 2024, there are over 1500 unique entries available on the Daily blog, and most of these are also presented here on "Edifying Nonsense" in topic-based collections.)
+The "Daily" format has the advantage of including Giorgio's photo-collages, song-lyrics and other material that are not shown here on this topic-based blog.

 No comments: